Affogato, SW16 4AQ

 Cafe/coffee shop in Norbury.

 Note: As of March 2017, Affogato is temporarily closed, due both to needing refurbishment to sort out some drainage issues and to Croydon Council having noticed that it doesn't have planning permission to operate as a cafe.
+Still closed as of early May.

 It's on the upmarket side, with modern but subtle decor in greys, creams, and browns.
 A curved counter displays ice creams and cakes, while coffee syrups and caddies of loose-leaf tea sit on shelves behind.
 A banquette runs the length of one wall, flanked by and tables and upright chairs.
 Small pleather armchairs are arranged along the floor-to-ceiling front windows, and four more small tables are on the pavement out the front under a canopy.